Sabre Dance: Popular music covers

-In 1948, "Sabre Dance" became a jukebox sensation in the United States—dubbed the "Khachaturian Year" by Newsweek.
+In 1948—dubbed the "Khachaturian Year" by Newsweek—"Sabre Dance" became a jukebox sensation in the United States.
 As the U.S. and the Soviet Union had no reciprocal copyright treaty, the piece was effectively in the public domain and became subject to "elegant plagiarism."
-Contemporary audiences embraced it as a novelty, and the recording industry produced multiple competing versions.
+Contemporary audiences embraced it as a novelty, and the recording industry (Tin Pan Alley) produced multiple competing versions.
 Its popularity in the U.S. coincided with the Soviet denunciation of Khachaturian (along with Shostakovich and Prokofiev).

 Collectively, various recordings spent 23 weeks on the top 40 of the Cash Box Disc-Hits Box Score, peaking No. 1 in May 1948.
 Three versions charted on Billboards Most-Played Juke Box Records: Woody Herman's dance-band foxtrot (arranged by Ralph Burns) reached No. 6, Freddy Martin's instrumental "Sabre Dance Boogie" hit No. 7, (Note: Herman's version also reached No. 3 on disk jockey playlists (Martin's at No. 7), while in sales Martin reached No. 6 and Herman No. 7.
 Herman's ultimately proved most enduring, ranking No. 7 among the year's top bands on disk jockey shows.) and The Andrews Sisters' vocal rendition (lyrics by Allan Roberts and Lester Lee) with harmonica accompaniment landed at No. 20.
 Billboard called Martin's version "the most commercial," while Herman's was deemed more authentic.
 Described as ravishing, the Andrews Sisters' version was considered extremely challenging to perform vocally, singing at seven syllables a second.
-It was, however, released "a little too late to cash in on the Khatchaturian bonanza."
+It was, however, released "a little too late to cash in on the Khatchaturian bonanza".

-Welsh guitarist Dave Edmunds' band Love Sculpture released a frenzied blues/psychedelic guitar/bass/drum instrumental version in November 1968 (Note: Before the release, they had played it on the BBC Radio programme Top Gear in the 1960s.
-Besides the single, it was also released on the 1969 album Forms and Feelings.) that propelled them to fame.
+Welsh guitarist Dave Edmunds' band Love Sculpture released a frenzied blues/psychedelic guitar, bass and drums instrumental version in November 1968 that propelled them to fame.
+(Note: Before the release, they had played it on the BBC Radio programme Top Gear.
+Besides the single, it was also released on the 1969 album Forms and Feelings.)
 Within a month, it sold over 15,000 copies, reached No. 5 in the UK chart, and charted in Switzerland, the Netherlands, and West Germany.
-The piece became Edmunds' "official guitar showcase piece." with Scottish critic Neville calling it "a successful adaptation in pop terms."
+The piece became Edmunds' "official guitar showcase piece."
+Critic Neville Garden called it "a successful adaptation in pop terms."
 Pete Prown and HP Newquist called it "raucous but untraditional," while Motörhead's Lemmy called it "the fastest thing you've ever heard in your fucking life!"
-Edmunds later called it "the most unlikely hit record", admitting he didn't know why he chose it.
+Edmunds later called it "the most unlikely hit record", admitting he did not know why he chose it.
 He rerecorded an updated version for his 1994 album Plugged In, feeling the original was poorly done.

 A number of rock versions have subsequently been released.
 The Dutch band Ekseption's 1969 recording has been well received.
 British folk metal band Skyclad's 1996 album Irrational Anthems includes an acclaimed version.
-Tony Levin offered a progressive rock version in his 2006 album Resonator, to mixed reviews.
+Tony Levin offered a progressive rock version in his 2006 album Resonator to mixed reviews.
 Brian Setzer's orchestra recorded a version based on Edmunds' arrangement in their 2007 album Wolfgang's Big Night Out.